-Similarly to the Rabi frequency, we present the spectral purity of the Rabi oscillations as a function of detuning and barrier height across the spin- and orbital-splitting-dominated regimes of the FM qubit in Figs.~\ref{fig:6}(b) and (d).
+Similar to the Rabi frequency, we present the spectral purity of the Rabi oscillations as a function of detuning and barrier height across the spin- and orbital-splitting-dominated regimes of the FM qubit in Fig.~\ref{fig:FM_EDSR_1}(e) with linecuts shown in (g).
 The conditions for a high spectral purity are noticeably different from those that yield a high Rabi frequency.
-The spectral purity is generally high in the regime where the spin splitting is smallest, independent of detuning.
+The spectral purity is generally high in the regime where the spin splitting is smaller than orbital splitting, independent of detuning.
 In this regime, the two spin states of the computational basis have the lowest energy in the system, and leakage to higher-energy orbital states is generally suppressed.
 This holds generally, except when the orbital splitting is a multiple of the spin splitting.
 In this case, the higher harmonics of the drive frequency come into resonance with the orbital transition, enabling leakage into higher-energy orbital states through multi-photon excitation processes (the cyan and maroon contour lines indicate these resonance conditions).
 As a consequence, dips in Rabi frequency or spectral purity can be observed.
-Note that the two-photon excitation process, which is the strongest of the multi-photon processes that affects the spectral purity most strongly, has no impact near zero detuning due to the odd-even parity symmetry of the orbital states.
-When orbital splitting is smallest, the spectral purity is maximal in between the spin-to-orbital crossover and the zero-detuning regime.
+Note that the two-photon excitation process, which is the multi-photon process that affects the spectral purity most strongly, has no impact near zero detuning due to the odd-even parity symmetry of the orbital states.
+When orbital splitting is smaller than spin splitting, the spectral purity is maximal in between the spin-to-orbital crossover and the zero-detuning regime.
 This is the regime in which spin-charge hybridization or charge delocalization is minimal and, correspondingly, the Rabi frequency is relatively low.